aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/connectors/duckdb.md

 Reading from a DuckDB table takes in the `db_url` and `table_name` arguments, with the same specification and defaults as above.
 It also takes in the arguments below:

-- create_hnsw_table: (Optional) SQL query to add an HNSW index to the DuckDB before conducting a read.
+- create_hnsw_table: (Optional) SQL query to add an HNSW index to DuckDB before conducting a read.
 - query: (Optional) SQL query to read from the table.
 If not specified, the read will perform a full scan of the table